66.1105, Wis. Stats.

 after the TID is created and when it terminates?

-- What are the risks to a municipality considering a TIF project?
+- What are the risks to the municipality if it creates a TID?

 - How many and what kind of jobs will this development create?